 Gluten-Free All-Purpose Flour

 Once the ghee or butter has melted, I add gluten-free all-purpose flour and whisk until well-blended and smooth, about 3 minutes.
-This is a flour that I don't use on a regular basis, so I can't recommend a favorite brand; however, you will want to ensure the one you use does not contain high FODMAP ingredients.
+I use Bob's Red Mill Gluten-Free 1:1 Baking Flour.
+You will want to ensure the one you use does not contain high FODMAP ingredients.
 This article on FODMAP Everyday is an awesome resource on this topic: Choosing a Low FODMAP All-Purpose Flour.

 I chose gluten-free all-purpose flour over other low FODMAP flours as it creates the best consistency for the sauce.
 I did test it with tapioca flour (my thickener of choice).
 It turned out okay but was a little bit too gloopy for my taste.
 If you're looking for a grain-free béchamel sauce and don't mind it being a bit gloopy, I used 2 tablespoons of tapioca flour for a thinner béchamel and ¼ cup for a thicker béchamel.
 It's hard to notice the gloopiness (is that a word?) in lasagna, but I wanted it to work for other recipes as well.